 This caused much consternation for the circus workers.
 Local farmers and merchants watched the commotion in amusement and with interest as unsuccessful efforts were made to extricate the hippopotamus from the muddy waters of Cottonwood Creek.
 The Depot Agent telegraphed the communities of Taylor and Round Rock that were eight miles to the east and west of Hutto to the effect of:

-After much effort the hippo was prodded from the mud and water that resembled its natural habitat and was reloaded back onto the train car.
+After much effort, the hippo was prodded from the mud and water that resembled its natural habitat and was reloaded back onto the train car.
 Soon afterward the Hutto school adopted the hippopotamus as its mascot and as early as 1923 the hippo appeared on official Hutto High School graduation announcements.
-Hutto is the only community in the United States with the hippo as its mascot.

-Residents and businesses proudly tout their hippo spirit with concrete hippos that are displayed throughout the community.
+Residents and businesses proudly tout their hippo spirit with concrete hippos in many different sizes and styles displayed throughout the community.
 While estimates vary, it can reasonably be estimated there are between 5,000 and 10,000 concrete hippos throughout Hutto.
 See where some are located with our interactive Hippo Tour map.
 You'll see that many choose to paint their hippos to coordinate with their business or home decor, but the purists in town like to leave their hippos au natural.

-To purchase your own concrete hippo contact the Hutto Area Chamber of Commerce or Set in Stone Statuary.
+To purchase your own concrete hippo, you can contact the Hutto Area Chamber of Commerce or Set in Stone Statuary.